Chiefs CEO: Dad would be ‘over the moon’ on KC hosting World Cup - NewsBreak

 Chiefs CEO: Dad would be ‘over the moon’ on KC hosting World Cup

-KANSAS CITY, Mo.
-(WDAF) — The 2026 FIFA World Cup is coming to Kansas City and Chiefs CEO Clark Hunt says his father would have been thrilled.
+KANSAS CITY, Mo. — The 2026 FIFA World Cup is coming to Kan sas City and Chiefs CEO Clark Hunt says his father would have been thrilled.

 “I think he would be over the moon, literally.
 You guys have heard me mention before that Arrowhead was his favorite place on earth,” Hunt said.